MariamW20/Note-Sharing-Application/README.md

 - Tailwind CSS for styling

-- Rich component library from Radix UI- **Fast and smooth** - Nice animations and transitions that don't get in the way- **🔍 Smart Search** - Quickly find notes by title or content## 🚀 Features of the Note-Sharing Application
+- Rich component library from Radix UI- **Fast and smooth** - Nice animations and transitions that don't get in the way- **🔍 Smart Search** - Quickly find notes by title or content

 - Markdown rendering with syntax highlighting